OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: 2.0

-  The maximum resolution to tessellate a mesh.
+  <p>The maximum resolution to tessellate a mesh.
 An edge on input face will be tessellated to at most n segments when "mesh resolution" is set to n.
 If "adaptive error" is set to 0, every edge on input face will be uniformly tessellated to "mesh resolution".
-Otherwise renderer will adaptively tessellate mesh based on camera information
+Otherwise renderer will adaptively tessellate mesh based on camera information<\p>

   <h3>motion_blur_type</h3>